Romy Gill: Television appearances

-She has also appeared on the celebrity versions of Pointless and The Weakest Link.

-She has featured as the subject of a film short on "Family Dinners" on Food Network UK, with more BBC and ITV appearances in the pipeline.
+She has featured as the subject of a film short on "Family Dinners" on Food Network UK,.
+She has also appeared as a celebrity contestant on Celebrity Mastermind, Pointless Celebrities and The Weakest Link.

+Romy's television appearances also include those as a special guest on BBC's Strictly - It Takes Two in November 2024, as well as appearing as an expert in the finale of BBC's The Apprentice in 2025.

+On June 13, 2025, Romy Gill appeared on The One Show in her first presentation strand for the programme, exploring the story of a beloved curry house in Stockport.
+The segment, filmed with director Phil, offered viewers an engaging look at the people, flavours, and history behind this local culinary gem.

 Radio appearances

 Romy has appeared frequently on the radio - as a presenter, a co-presenter and a judge.
-She has taught Woman's Hour listeners to make vegetarian samosas, and has shared her recipe for spicy chickpeas on BBC Radio 4.
+She has discussed whether a food project from India could solve the UK's holiday hunger problem, taught Woman's Hour listeners to make vegetarian samosas, and has shared her recipe for spicy chickpeas on BBC Radio 4.
 Other radio interview topics include Madhur Jaffrey, issues with the restaurant trade, food during the COVID-19 outbreak and lockdowns, pumpkins and winter squash, food and mental health and mangoes.

+She has appeared on several other BBC Radio 4 programmes, including Pick of the Week, as well as on Beyond Belief, talking about 'Faithful Food'.
+She has discussed poet Amrita Pritam on Great Lives, and joined Harriett Gilbert on A Good Read.

+Podcasts

+Romy has been called upon as an expert for a number of podcasts covering a range of topics.
+These include: